sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * BUG: Show only a partial tree under each "Connector" in the crawl tab, as larger lists from large crawls, slow down the CMS considerably (Firefox OS/X, likely others also)
 * BUG: MimeType Processing is buggy when a zero-length mime-type is encountered.
 * TASK: Is StaticSiteCrawlURLsTask needed anymore?
+* TASK: Uncomment, optimise and refactor commented logic in StaticSiteRewriteLinksTask to give more detail about failed link-rewrites.
 * TASK: Replace relevant StaticSiteMimeTypeProcessor logic with logic found in Zend_Validate_File_ExcludeMimeType.
 * ENHANCEMENT: Add a "Description" field to each schema.
 Allows users to outline/describe what content from the external site's page-content, each rule refers to.
 * ENHANCEMENT: Add user help-text or hint explaining what the "Show content in menus" checkbox does.